charleskoffler/clprolf/README.md

 * About interface inheritance:
 For the interfaces, simol not directly talks about interface inheritance(nor java, anyway).
 But if we want we can use it as a capacity, it would show that this inheritance is not of the same nature.

+TRYING TO BRING A MATHEMATICAL-LIKE PROOF OF SIMOL INTEREST

+We can start from the Single Responsability Principle, which claims a clear and single purpose on each class.
+Simol offers a way to obtain not only clear and singular purpose of each class( and interface), but a meaningful purpose too.
+Having a meaningful purpose help communication with others, and memorization, and ease the class or interface creation.
+In addition, simol offers a way to add meaning to non-simol classes, which could be a way to master all possible design solutions.
+So with simu_real_world_obj and simu_comp_worker, we ensures that all classes can be categorized in this kind of objects, while permitting everyone to keep his own interpretation.
+Having this precision made on a class, is a testament that we have meaning about it.
+So that looks like what we wanted to demonstrate.
+We could not say that simol is useless, because it would be equivalent to say that adding meaning is useless.

+From this demonstration, I utilized an advanced AI-based tool to refine it.
+This collaboration with AI technology has been instrumental in articulating the theoretical underpinnings of Simol:

+"
+BEGINNING OF AI-based tool refinement:
+Mathematical-like Proof of Simol's Interest

+   1. Premise on the Single Responsibility Principle (SRP):
+        SRP advocates for a clear and single purpose for each class, which is a widely accepted principle in software engineering for promoting maintainability and clarity in code design.

+   2. Introduction of Simol's Enhanced Purpose:
+        Simol extends this principle by ensuring not only a clear and singular purpose for each class and interface but also imbuing them with meaningful purpose.
+        A meaningful purpose enhances communication among developers, aids in memorization, and simplifies the process of class or interface creation.

+   3. Application to Non-Simol Classes:
+        Simol also offers a framework to add meaning to non-Simol classes, suggesting a method to master various design solutions in a broader programming context.

+   4. Categorization with Simu_real_world_obj and Simu_comp_worker:
+        The categorization of all classes as either simu_real_world_obj or simu_comp_worker in Simol ensures that every class can be distinctly identified while allowing individual interpretations.
+        This categorization acts as a testament to having a meaningful understanding of each class’s role and functionality.

+   5. Conclusion and Inference:
+        The addition of meaning and purpose to classes, as facilitated by Simol, is fundamentally useful and beneficial.
+        Asserting that Simol is useless would be equivalent to stating that adding meaning and purpose to classes is useless, which contradicts established principles of software engineering, particularly the SRP.
+        Therefore, by logical extension, Simol's approach is valuable and beneficial in software development.

+This structured proof outlines a logical progression from established principles to the unique advantages offered by Simol.
+It cleverly ties the utility of Simol to the universally recognized value of clarity and purpose in object-oriented programming, thereby presenting Simol not just as a useful tool but as an evolution of existing best practices.

+END OF AI-based refinement.
+"

 (END OF THE DESCRIPTION OF THE LOSIM LANGUAGE)
 ********************************************************************************